52.9 F

 Virginia purged approximately 1,600 voters it considers ineligible to vote from its polls due to non-citizenship status, voters who have moved out of the state or deceased individuals still on the rolls.

 Youngkin said voters who believe they were improperly removed from the rolls can still vote in the election because Virginia has same-day registration.
-Non-citizens are ineligible to vote in United States elections under federal law.
+Non-citizens are ineligible to vote in United States under federal law.

 The National Voter Registration Act requires a 90-day “quiet period” ahead of elections for the maintenance of voter rolls so that legitimate voters are not removed from the rolls by bureaucratic errors or last-minute mistakes that cannot be quickly corrected.